WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Planning/README.md

 ### Links

-More information and details (including extensive design documentation and various links) can be found in the [planning document](./PLANNING.md) in this rep.
+More information and details (including extensive design documentation and various links) can be found in the [planning document](./PLANNING.md)